 9.00am Fire protection in historic buildings

-10.45am Depart for visit to Chalgrove for the group work exercise
+10.45am Depart for site visit for the group work exercise.

 5.30pm Return to Rewley House